SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/getting_started/first_script.en.md

 ## Putting everything together
 Let's combine these 8 things into a complete script.

-Follow the link at the bottom of the tab to see an example of the code as it would be executed with a test runner instead of a standalone file.

 {{< tabpane langEqualsHeader=true >}}
 {{< tab header="Java" github="SeleniumHQ/seleniumhq.github.io/blob/dev/examples/java/src/test/java/dev/selenium/getting_started/FirstScriptTest.java" >}}
 import org.openqa.selenium.By;